timmyomahony/django-pagedown/README.md

             </form>
         </body>
     </html>

+---

+#### Showing the Preview ####

+You can control whether or not to show the dynamically rendered preview box below the pagedown widget in two ways:

+ - **Globally:** by using the `PAGEDOWN_SHOW_PREVIEW` option in your `settings.py` (this is mentioned further down the page).
+This will enable/disable the preview for *all* pagedown widgets throughout your application.

+ - **Per Field:** by supplying a `show_preview` keyword argument when initialising your widget instance in your form.
+This gives you finer control over which of the fields can make use of the preview when rendering the pagedown widget.
+Note that this approach will take preference over the `PAGEDOWN_SHOW_PREVIEW` option.

+    	from pagedown.widgets import PagedownWidget
+    	from django import forms
+    	from models import FooModel

+		class FooModelForm(forms.ModelForm):
+			a_text_field = forms.CharField(widget=PagedownWidget(show_preview=False))

+        	class Meta:
+    			model = FooModel

+---

+#### Options ####

+The following options can be added to your default `settings.py` file to control certain aspects of `django-pagedown` :

+- `PAGEDOWN_SHOW_PREVIEW`: whether or not to show the dynamic markdown preview below the markdown text area for the pagedown widgets. **Note that this will affect all instances of the pagedown widget throughout your app.** The default is `True`.

+---

 #### Notes ####

 * There are two widgets, `AdminPageDownWidget` and `PageDownWidget`.
 The only difference is that `AdminPageDownWidget` includes extra CSS to make the preview area and input pretty in the django admin.
 If you are using the editor for your own app, you will need to supply CSS to do this.